JessicaJeyanthiran/BookSearchEngine/README.md

 # BOOK SEARCH ENGINE

 Google Books API search engine built in MERN Stack.
-Other than searching for books, users can sign up and login their account to save their favorive books.This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Other than searching for books, users can sign up and login their account to save their favorive books.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## USER STORY